Empirical Prompt Engineering for Construct Identification with Large Language Models: Discussion and Recommendations

-While we believe the above recommendations to be both a reasonable and empirically driven process, our results, and therefore our conclusions, come with key limitations.
-First, our findings regarding persona prompts, chain-of-thought, and explanations are ultimately null findings.
-And it is difficult to provide substantive evidence of the absence of an effect using only a single experiment.
-In our case, we offer a series of six (admittedly non-independent, given the same data is used across two or more tests) experiments, increasing the strength of evidence somewhat.
-Nonetheless, we cannot rule out the possibility of a Type II error.
-Therefore, we don’t conclusively state that persona prompts, chain-of-thought or explanations do not work, but that, based on the evidence here, they should perhaps be lower priority prompting techniques for improving LLM performance in the identification of psychological constructs.
-Second, our findings come with generalizability challenges: what works in one scenario may not work in another (\cite{battle2024}).
-Again, we hope that our variety of constructs and diverse sources of data help temper this limitation, but generalizability is still not guaranteed.
-Further, model capabilities are certain to change over time and new prompting techniques are sure to be invented, potentially limiting the generalizability of our results across model generations.
-As the nature of LLMs change, however, our process for prompt generation and evaluation will likely remain relevant.
-Finally, we should acknowledge that prompt engineering, as we recommend it, is a time-consuming process which requires a moderately-sized labelled dataset.
-Our recommendations only apply to scenarios where a reasonable number of labelled texts (say 50 to 100) can be set aside for prompt engineering (not including the labelled texts which should be set aside for validation).
-Researchers can and should only embark on this process when resources allow and when maximizing performance is deemed important.
-If LLMs will be used to support or guide clinical decision-making, for example, then this investment will be worth it.
+Second, our findings come with generalizability challenges; what works in one scenario may not work in another (\cite{battle_unreasonable_2024}).
+Again, we hope that our inclusion of multiple constructs helps address this limitation.
+Relatedly, model capabilities are certain to change over time, and new prompting techniques are likely to emerge, potentially limiting the generalizability of our specific findings across model generations.
+However, even as LLMs evolve, we expect the broader process of systematic prompt generation, empirical evaluation, and validation to remain relevant.
+Third, we should also acknowledge that prompt engineering, as we recommend it, is a time-consuming process that should only be undertaken when resources allow and when maximizing classification performance and validity is important.
+If LLM-based classification will be used to support or guide clinical decision-making, this investment will likely be worthwhile.

+Finally, we also hope that future research addresses key questions raised here, including: 1) whether and when overfitting during prompt engineering is enough of a concern to warrant a separation between the training and development data (as our results suggest uncertainty due to sampling variation is the greater concern); and 2) minimum and recommended sample sizes for training (identifying the best of a given number of prompts) and hold-out validation (e.g., producing metrics with confidence intervals that are sufficiently narrow for decision-making).